geneweb/geneweb/CONTRIBUTING.md

 - PR adds new features or changes the behavior of GeneWeb without having be approved by the current project owners first.
 - PR is too big and needs to be splitted in many smaller ones.
-- PR contains "indentation fixes".
+- PR is not formatted with ocamlformat

 If a PR stays in a stale/WIP/POC state for too long, it may be closed at any time.